EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 — Start listening

-Your first block gets walked this week.
+Your first community organizing block gets walked this week.

 Setup